hearsilent/material-theme-jetbrains/README.md

 - **Arc Dark**, from https://github.com/horst3180/arc-theme
 - **One Dark**, from **Atom One Dark Theme**

-With the ability to set up custom themes, we can even start to host a gallery of custom themes I will add some that are the most popular, or even give the ability to import them.
+With the ability to set up custom themes, we can even start to host a gallery of custom themes.
+I could add some that are the most popular, or even give the ability to import them.
 But it's still far away! :)

 -----------------